 Students enrolled in clock hour programs will have SAP evaluated at the end of each payment period.
 At the time of review, students must have successfully completed both the clock hours and weeks of instructional time required for the payment period.
-For Massage Therapy, a payment period consists of 403 hours and 18 weeks for day and 403 hours and 30 weeks for evening.
+A payment period consists of 403 hours and 18 weeks for day and 403 hours and 30 weeks for evening.
+All Massage Therapy students must maintain a 2.0 GPA throughout their entire program attendance.
+Students will be evaluated at the completion of every payment period.